MirrorNetworking/Mirror/migration.md

 ## 3) Replace namespace ##

-Replace `Unity.Networking` for `Mirror`  everywhere in your project.
+Replace `UnityEngine.Networking` for `Mirror`  everywhere in your project.
 So for example, if you have this:
 ```
-using Unity.Networking;
+using UnityEngine.Networking;

 public class Player : NetworkBehaviour {
     ...